Jamie Carragher says Jurgen Klopp is experiencing his worst spell at Liverpool, but won't walk

 In April of his final season with Dortmund, Klopp announced he was walking away from the club despite a resurgence in the second half of the season, and spent only five months out of work before moving to Anfield in October 2015.

-The parallels between his final season at the Westfalenstadion and his current predicament at Anfield won't extend to a resignation letter, Carragher added, with Liverpool all too aware how crucial their manager is to competing for trophies again.
+The parallels between his final season at the Westfalenstadion and his current predicament at Anfield will not extend to a resignation letter, Carragher added, with Liverpool all too aware how crucial their manager is to competing for trophies again.

 "I think it's well-documented that Dortmund's hierarchy regret Klopp moving on from the club, especially with how he's gone on to perform at Liverpool," he said.
 "I think their quote was that there's not many Jurgen Klopps.
 You can change players, there's plenty of players out there - but there's not many Klopps.